pranavasree/JavaScript_30_Days_Challenges/BMI_Calculator/README.md

 - ✅ Reset button to clear all fields and outputs
 - ✅ Responsive design for mobile and desktop

-## 📸 Screenshots

-> Replace these with your actual screenshots

 | US Units    | Metric Units    | Gauge Visualization |
 | ----------- | --------------- | ------------------- |
 | ![US Units] | ![Metric Units] | ![Gauge]            |